Our Curricular Pillars

 The Life

-The LIFE is seen as the manifestation of all the Pillars at EBSB, in particular how each boy ’s self-awareness and community-mindedness build skills to be a good man and citizen throughout his life.
+The LIFE is seen as the manifestation of all the Pillars at EBS, in particular how students’ self-awareness and community-mindedness build skills to become good people and citizens throughout their live.
 Life is manifested in our program through our Work, civic engagement, our advisory program, modeling and mentoring, integration of our courses and our social justice orientation toward teaching and learning.

-• Boys do better with abstraction when they can attach it to the concrete world around them;
+• Young people do better with abstraction when they can attach it to the concrete world around them;

-• Boys’ ability to play in fantasy worlds allows them to work out their understanding of real life issues;
+• Young people’s ability to play in fantasy worlds allows them to work out their understanding of real life issues;

-• Seeing interconnectedness helps boys see how their actions have impact;
+• Seeing interconnectedness helps young people see how their actions have impact;

-• Nurturing living things gives boys a sense of purpose and prepares them to be nurturing members of the human community;
+• Nurturing living things gives young people a sense of purpose and prepares them to be nurturing members of the human community;

-• There are many ways to be a man.
+• There are many ways to be human and to create a meaningful life.